-Behavioral parent training can change the tenor of a household for the better when raising a child with ADHD — but sometimes, the positive effects seem to run out of steam.
-Here are five common problems parents run into, along with solutions to keep the benefits coming.
+Behavioral parent training can change bad behavior in a child with ADHD over time — but sometimes, the positive effects seem to run out of steam.
+Here are five common problems, plus solutions to keep the benefits coming.

-It can sometimes be overwhelming for parents to integrate the techniques they learned in BPT into busy parent-child schedules at home.
+It can sometimes be overwhelming for parents to integrate the techniques they learned in behavioral parent training (BPT) into busy parent-child schedules at home.
 Here are some strategies for designing a home behavior plan that fits into your family’s lifestyle.

 Parents will sometimes notice immediate improvements in children’s behavior when implementing a new home behavior plan.
 But, after a few weeks, they may see a drop-off in initial gains.
 There are many reasons that behavioral interventions may appear to stop working.
 Some common ones are listed below.

 1. Are rewards rewarding enough?
 Just as with parents, children may lose their initial motivation once the novelty of a new behavioral system wears off.
 If tangible rewards (edibles, small toys) or privileges (screen time, later bed time) are a part of your home behavior plan, check in to see if current motivators are still interesting to your child or if there are other things he or she would rather earn instead.
 One way to keep rewards exciting is to design a “reward menu” that lists several possible rewards to choose from.
 Another option is to pair daily rewards with larger, longer-term rewards (e.g., a fun weekend activity, a video game) that can be earned after a certain number of “good days.”

 Use visual aides to show your child his or her progress toward earning larger rewards to keep things exciting.
 If you currently use praise or other forms of social reinforcement instead, you may consider increasing the saliency of these interventions by backing them up with rewards and/or privileges.